-107 Several private lights mark the bridges that span the main channel.
+span the main channel.
 The lights (2268) situated on the railway swing bridge show the position of the swing span in the middle: red when the small craft passage is obstructed and green when the passage is open.
 Other lights situated on the bridge piers mark the channel.
 There are also lights marking the ends of the central pivot pier of the bridge.

-108 Obstructions. - • There is a wreck lying on the bottom of the river on the east side of the channel, downstream from the Île Ash highway fixed bridge. • A water intake pipe and an outfall pipe extend from the west shore: one is upstream and the other is downstream of the highway bridge. • Cribs, which cover when the water level is high, are located close upstream and downstream of the railway swing bridge. • Other wrecks are situated near the railway swing bridge on the east side of the channel.
+on the bottom of the river on the east side of the channel, downstream from the Île Ash highway fixed bridge. • A water intake pipe and an outfall pipe extend from the west shore: one is upstream and the other is downstream of the highway bridge. • Cribs, which cover when the water level is high, are located close upstream and downstream of the railway swing bridge. • Other wrecks are situated near the railway swing bridge on the east side of the channel.
 Mariners should not anchor in the vicinity of these obstructions.
-ATL 112 St. Lawrence River - Cap-Rouge to Montréal and Rivière Richelieu
+There are floating docks for recreational diving activities in the vicinity.